Flovermeer/PHP-CRUD-Example/README.md

    - user: your database connection username
    - password: your database connection password
 3. Now it's time to make the required migrations !
-   In your terminal, in navigate to src/database directory and type : `php migrations.php`
+   In your terminal, navigate to `src/database` folder and type : `php migrations.php`
-4. Now that tables are created, it's time for some seeding.
+4. Now that the tables have been created, it's time for some seeding :seedling:.